HoerTech-gGmbH/openMHA/INSTALLATION.md

 Algorithm developers interested in implementing their own plugins should also install the development package __libopenmha-dev__.

-For updating openMHA when a new release is available run
+For updating openMHA when a new release is available, execute:

 ```
+sudo apt-get update
-sudo apt-get install --only-upgrade openmha
+sudo apt-get install openmha
 ```

+This will upgrade all installed openmha packages to their latest version.

 ## II. macOS installer